Urinary Tract Disease in Cats

 Urinary diseases and your cat

-Symptoms of urinary tract disorders can involve one or more of the following signs listed below.
+tract disorders can involve one or more of the signs listed below.
 It is important to become familiar with the warning signs so your cat can commence treatment as early as possible.
 Some of the warning signs listed below can be a medical emergency – please contact your Greencross Vets immediately should your cat show these signs.

 Warning signs to watch out for:

-• urinating outside the litter box, whether it be next to the litter box or in another room, shower, beds, shoes etc.
+• Urinating outside the litter box, whether next to the litter box or in another room, shower, beds, shoes, etc.

 Cats most at risk are those that are: